Knowing dog language can help us make their lives better. And ours too!

 5. It’s COLD out there!

 Sure.
 Dogs have fur coats.
-Most likely, if those dogs live where their breed originated, they might be fine with the cold.
+Most likely, if they live where their breed originated, they might be fine with the cold.

 However, a smooth coated dog like a chihuahua living in Canada, for example, probably needs some help to keep themselves warm enough.
 Staying inside in the cold weather might be an option.
 And then there are all kinds of dog coats out there.

 You can see whether your dog is tolerating the temperature outside.
 They’ll shiver and curl up if they’re too cold.
-You can help keep your dog comfortable.
+You can help keep them comfortable.

 Why we want to know what a dog would say?